selinadeng/ethereum-lab2/README.md

 need them here.

 :checkered_flag:**To receive credit for Part C, submit your answers to the 13 questions above in a file named Lab2PartC.doc or Lab2PartC.pdf.
-Each answer will be clearly labelled with the question number (0 through 12).**
+Each answer will be clearly labelled with the question number (0 through 12).
+Each answer will be nicely formatted and easy to read.**

 :checkered_flag:**Place your three submission documents (Lab2PartA.doc or Lab2PartA.pdf and Lab2PartB.doc or Lab2PartB.pdf and Lab2PartC.doc or Lab2PartC.pdf) into a single directory and zip that directory.
 Name the zip file <your-andrew-id>Lab2.zip.
 Submit this single zip file to Canvas.**

 ## Grading rubric for the materials in the submission directory
-One zip file will be submitted on Canvas for grading.
+One zip file named Lab2.zip will be submitted on Canvas for grading.

 + 4 points for successful completion of Part A
 + 1 point for correct submission and clear labelings of Part A